 Solution: If your phone is more than two years old and it can’t get through the morning without charging, it’s probably time for a new phone with a new battery.
 If the battery is the only issue and all the other systems are working fine, see if you can get a new battery installed.
 Apple will replace batteries in iPhones for $79.
 Most Android manufacturers offer a battery replacement service, too.
 You can also take it to a smartphone repair shop.

-Sign #4: You can’t upgrade to the newest operating system
+Sign #4: Your phone won't upgrade to newest operating system

 A smartphone’s “OS” is what powers all the neat things your phone can do.
 About once a year, Apple and Android update their systems, bringing new features, enhanced security, and often significant performance improvements.